 - New Mexico

-Since Mark and Ellen live in Texas, a community property state, all the property they've acquired since they married is part of the community.
-This includes their home, their cars (even though they separately owe for the car loans), even the income from their jobs.
+Going back to our example, because Mark and Ellen live in Texas, a community property state, all of the property they've acquired since they married is part of the community.
+That includes their home, their cars (even though they separately owe for the car loans), and even the income from their jobs.

 Who Owes the Debt?

-There's also a lot of confusion among married couples as to who’s responsible for what debts in a marriage.
-Marrying someone does not mean that you’ve suddenly taken on your spouse’s financial responsibilities.
-The debt remains the responsibility of the one who originally contracted for it.
-You’re only responsible for debt that you entered into yourself or debt that you entered into jointly (whether or not you’re married).
+There's also a lot of confusion among married couples as to who’s responsible for which debts in a marriage.
+Marrying someone does not necessarily mean that you’ve suddenly taken on your spouse’s financial responsibilities.

-Therefore, Mark is liable on his credit card and medical debts, the First Bank credit card, the home loan, and his car loan.
-Ellen is liable on her credit cards and medical debts, the First Bank credit card, the home loan, and her car loan.
+Mark is liable for his credit card and medical debts, the bank credit card, the home loan, and his car loan.
+Ellen is liable for her credit cards and medical debts, the bank credit card, the home loan, and her car loan.